 PGT is available for three broad categories of conditions including:

-Single gene defects for which PGT testing is available.
+Single gene condition for which PGT testing is available (PGT for monogenic conditions: PGT-M).

-Chromosomal abnormalities, including inversions, deletions, aneuploidy (an abnormal number of chromosomes), and translocations (where a piece of one chromosome either becomes attached to another chromosome or swaps places with a segment from another chromosome).
+Chromosomal changes, including inversions, deletions, aneuploidy (too many or too few chromosomes), and translocations (where a piece of one chromosome either becomes attached to another chromosome or swaps places with a segment from another chromosome).
+(This is PGT for structural rearrangements: PGT-SR)

-Sex-linked conditions, for which it is not yet possible to test for the specific genetic mutation, in which case they test for sex rather than mutation.
+Sex-linked conditions, for which it is not yet possible to test for the specific genetic change (variant or mutation), in which case they test for sex rather than the genetic change.
+(This form of PGT is covered by PGT-M)

 The accuracy of PGT will vary, and there is the possibility that testing may not be 100% reliable or conclusive.
 However, testing is 98-99% accurate for most couples but may depend on the condition being tested for and the couple’s individual test results.